Online Observer-Based Inverse Reinforcement Learning: Simulations

 Since the system state estimates converge exponentially to the true system states, a time based purging technique similar to \cite[Fig. 1]{SCC.Kamalapurkar2018} is utilized to reduce the estimation error associated with the system state estimates stored in the history stack.
 Furthermore, to improve numerical stability of gain computation, the history stack management algorithm also attempts to minimize the condition number of $\hat{\Sigma}^T\hat{\Sigma}$.
 In the presented simulation studies, the history stacks contain data for five previous time instances and are purged every $0.5$ seconds if they can be repopulated.

 Three simulation studies are performed.
 The first shows the performance of the designed observers in a noise-free setting for a system with two states and one control.
-The second simulations shows the designed observers in a noise-free setting for a lager dimensional system.
-The last simulation incorporates noise in order to investigate the observers/filter robustness.
+The second simulation shows the designed observers in a noise-free setting for a larger dimensional system.
+The last simulation incorporates noise in order to investigate the robustness of the observer.

 The error metric used to compare all of the observers/filters is the summation of the five relative weight estimation errors, defined as